nerd-out/sniffr-be/README.md

     ✔️ *This should run up the app.
 You can view the exact url and port you need in the output.
 And now you can now use* curl *,* postman *,* thunder client *, or* a browser *to access routes*

-### Note: Did you make changes to `models.py`
+### 💡 Hint: Did you make changes to `models.py`??
 If you made changes to `models.py` during development... you do not need to completely remake the database.
 Instead, you can **migrate** and **upgrade** the database (usually).
-If not, you may need to remake it from scratch after deleteing the `sniffrdb.db` file and `migrations` folder.
-Once you have run
+Try running:
     ```
     flask db migrate
     flask db upgrade
     ```
-successfully, then you should be able to seed and use the new database tables/columns.
+If successful, then you should be able to seed and use the new database tables/columns.
+If not, you may need to remake it from scratch after deleting the `sniffrdb.db` file and `migrations` folder.

 # DOCKER -- UNDER CONSTRUCTION
 If you want to quickly run a docker container of this app then you can: